 Buyer research and the purchase process tend to be on the longer side in the manufacturing and industrial space, and your SEO strategy should reflect that.
 It’s helpful to have keyword targets focused on potential buyers early on in the research and discovery process rather than trying to convert new customers or drive quote requests with every page.
 An organic session is often the first step of many in lead generation, so some pages’ focus should be on driving initial brand awareness rather than closing a sale.

-A content hub or actively published blog articles is one way to expand your conversion strategy – long-tail keywords and question-based queries tend to be more information-seeking in nature.
-It’s also helpful to provide conversion opportunities like newsletter sign-ups or whitepaper downloads that can add potential buyers early in the research process into your sales funnel.
+Creating a “content hub” that houses evergreen informational resources or actively publishing blog articles are a few ways to expand your conversion strategy – long-tail keywords and question-based queries tend to be more information-seeking in nature.
+It’s also helpful to provide softer conversion opportunities like newsletter sign-ups or whitepaper downloads that can add potential buyers early in the research process into your sales funnel.

 Assembling Your SEO Strategy